feedhenry-staff/fh-rest-express-router/README.md

 ```

 ## Changelog

+* 0.7.0
+  * Support for Joi validate options to be used during Joi validations for
+  create, update, and list operations.

 * 0.6.0
   * Now return a 405 for CRUDL functions that are missing; was a 500 error